 Babies want their dads in their life and they form strong attachments to them in the same way they do with their mum.

 Active, engaged dads do things differently than mums, from changing nappies to their playing styles and that is exactly how babies like it.
 This all adds to your baby’s experiences and research shows that having these positive interactions helps babies develop into healthy children with good emotional wellbeing and strong resilience.

 5. Patience and support for your partner

 While becoming a new dad is a huge change for you, it might be an even bigger change for your partner.
 New mums can often feel anxious and doubt their skills as a parent.
 Don’t worry these are common feelings.

 It is normal to feel like you need to fix these problems.
 But remember, sometimes all a new mum needs and wants is to sit with you and have you listen to her fears and doubts.

 If your partner says that the above experiences are ongoing, intense or impacting them, then it is time to sit up and take notice and seek support by talking with a GP.

 6. Time for yourself

-Therefore make sure you take some time for yourself, whether that is going to the gym, taking a walk, meeting up with friends or even seeing a film.
+Therefore make sure you take some time for yourself, whether that is going to the gym, taking a walk or meeting up with friends.
 Likewise, support your partner to allow them take the time out they need to recharge.

 7. Access to help if you’re having trouble